shankyshow/Budget-App/README.md

 Everything is a working progress...
 Just started on February 5th 2018

-Check the Blueprint.pdf for.. you know.. the blueprint!
+Check the Blueprint.pdf for.. you know.. the blueprint! (working progress)

 Those who wish to collaborate, please feel free to reach out to me at @shankyshow on any social media (Facebook/YouTube/Instagram/Snapchat/Twitter/) or email theshankyshow@gmail.com www.shankyshow.com